mlhartme/stool/main/documentation.md

 * **type**
   How the stage contains the application(s): source - checkout of project sources, or artifact - an artifact from a Maven repository.
-The stage url implies the stage type.
+The stage origin implies the stage type.
 * **state**
   one of
   * **down**